smartfile/django-transfer/README.rst

 ---------

 Uploads are handled using a similar (but reversed) process.
-Nginx supports uploading with mod_upload.
+Nginx supports uploading with `mod_upload`_.
 This is not part of the default server, so you must build nginx with support for uploading.
 If available the upload module will strip file contents from POST requests, save them to temporary files, and then forward those file names to your